 Massachusetts car insurance costs range from $526 to $3,736 per year depending on your driver profile, coverage, and location.

-To secure the cheapest car insurance in Massachusetts, start by deciding your coverage requirements, then research various companies before comparing quotes extensively.
+To secure the cheapest car insurance in Massachusetts, decide your coverage requirements first, research various companies, then compare quotes extensively.

 Ensure you are getting the best rate for your insurance.
 Compare quotes from the top insurance companies.